 Where do you stop yourself?

-1. Identify one place where you’ve remained in your comfort zone and the impact to your business.
+1. Identify one place where you’ve remained in your comfort zone and the impact to your accounting firm.

 2. Write down the reason why you postpone taking action.

 3. If you decide to challenge yourself, what milestone will you set for yourself?

 4. Set a date with destiny.
 Calendar the time to get this done.

 5. Identify who you need on your team to support your efforts.

 6. What needs to be shed from your business?
 It could be a person, place or activity.

 Highly successful accounting professionals consistently seek a better way.
 Their commitment to strategic growth is greater than their need to know it all.
 In fact, they surround themselves with people who are smarter than they are.